willplatt/LearnTatoeba/README.md

 It’s great for absolute beginners or anyone who’s not yet ready to read articles and books.
 Whatever your native language, Tatoeba will have translations for it.

 In reading and trying to understand these sentences you’ll be introduced to new words in the context of more familiar words.
 This should help you infer the meanings of new words, and then you can look at the sentence translation to see if you were right.

 LT uses a status from 1 to 5 to keep track of how well you know a word.
 When you come across a new word, you can add it to your vocabulary with a status of 1.
-When you come across that word again and recognise it, bump the status up to 2.
+If you come across that word after several minutes and remember its meaning, bump the status up to 2.
-If you see it again the next day and remember the meaning, why not increase it to 3?
+If you see it again the next day and still remember the meaning, why not increase it to 3?
 Updating the status not only helps you see your progress, but it also helps LT choose the right sentences for where you’re at.

-### Use it with FLTR

-LT can also work alongside the [FLTR](https://fltr.sourceforge.io/) reading tool; vocabulary changes in one program will be reflected in the other.
-Just set the vocab directory for your LT account to your FLTR data directory.

-Also, when you add a language through FLTR, if you want it to be recognised in LT, you have to give it a name LT recognises.
-The preferred names for languages recognised by LT are listed in the first column of [languages.tsv](languages.tsv).
-(Some alternative names and spellings are also recognised.)

-### Use it offline

-Once LT has downloaded the files you need for the languages you’re learning, it works totally offline, so it’s great to use on a laptop away from home.
+**Extra features:**

+* Assign statuses to phrases involving multiple words
+* Practice your languages offline
+* Share your LT vocabulary with the [FLTR](https://fltr.sourceforge.io/) reading tool

 ## Running the application